Algorithm Selection for Software Verification using Graph Neural Networks: Approach

 \subsection{Implementation}

-We created an implementation of the \textsc{Graves} approach for C programs and C program Verifiers which can be found in the GitHub repository\footnote{https://github.com/will-leeson/graves}.
+We created an implementation of the \textsc{Graves} approach for C programs and C program Verifiers which can be found in our GitHub repository\footnote{https://github.com/will-leeson/graves}.
+It contains 1306 SLOC in C++ and Python.
+Our implementation is highly configurable, allowing users to vary the number of EGC layers, EGC's variable components (H, B, $\mathcal{A}$), the number and types of global pooling operations (attention, max, mean, variance, etc.), and the training hyperparameters (number of epochs, learning rate, learning rate scheduling, etc.).
+We provide scripts to replicate our study.

 To create program graphs, \textsc{Graves} uses the AST generated by the C compiler Clang~\cite{clang}.
-Using a visitor pattern~\cite{johnson1995design}, it walks the AST to collect its nodes and edges. \textsc{Graves} also collect the information that is necessary to generate control and data flow edges.
-Using a work-list reaching definition algorithm~\cite{aho1986compilers}, \textsc{Graves} generate additional data flow edges.
+Using a visitor pattern~\cite{gamma1995design}, it walks the AST to collect its nodes and edges. \textsc{Graves} also collect the information that is necessary to generate control, call, return, and data flow edges.
+Using a work-list reaching definition algorithm~\cite{aho2007compilers}, \textsc{Graves} generates data flow edges.

 We implement \textsc{Graves}' GNN and neural networks using the machine learning library PyTorch~\cite{NEURIPS2019_9015} and an extension of the library, PyTorch Geometric~\cite{Fey/Lenssen/2019}.
 PyTorch Geometric is a machine learning framework made to perform deep learning on graph and irregularly shaped data.
 It has implementations of many state-of-the-art GNNs techniques as well as a method to create new layers.